ToonWeyens/PB3D/README.md

 * Split some routines of sol_ops into new module sol_utilities, which can also translate between local and total solution vectors.
 * Derivatives of the solution vectors have to be done on total variables.
 * Suffixes to names are now integer variables, not characters.
-* The limits of the modes and their values now have to be calculated from the equilibrium and have to be recalculated using "setup_nm_X".
+* The limits of the modes and their values now have to be calculated from the equilibrium and have to be recalculated using 'setup_nm_X'.
-* Fixed a bug in "interp_fun".
+* Fixed a bug in 'interp_fun'.
-* Improved debugging of "calc_zero_NR".
+* Improved debugging of 'calc_zero_NR'.
-* Fixed a bug in "calc_res_surf" for dfun.
+* Fixed a bug in 'calc_res_surf' for dfun.
 * Introduced local versus total mode numbers, which may differ for X style 2.
-* "plot_X_vec" has been modified as well as "resonance_plot" to correctly implement the difference between local and total mode numbers.
+* 'plot_X_vec' has been modified as well as 'resonance_plot' to correctly implement the difference between local and total mode numbers.
-* Fixed inconsistency with naming "X_vec" and "X_val", etc. "sol" Is now used.
+* Fixed inconsistency with naming 'X_vec' and 'X_val', etc. 'sol' Is now used.

 ## 1.08:
 * NOT USABLE FOR VMEC: ERRORS PRESENT!
 * Implemented routine to get info about file, though unused for now.
-* New flag "no_execute_command_line" that disables the execution of command line, as this sometimes causes a freeze, for unknown reasons.
+* New flag 'no_execute_command_line' that disables the execution of command line, as this sometimes causes a freeze, for unknown reasons.
-* Identified bug when reading VMEC with "lrfp" flag.
+* Identified bug when reading VMEC with 'lrfp' flag.
 Now, netcdf output is used instead, as it does not have this problem.
-* Fixed some bugs in "reconstruct_PB3D" considering the presence of field-aligned grids.
+* Fixed some bugs in 'reconstruct_PB3D' considering the presence of field-aligned grids.
 These are now automatically set for both equilibrium styles.
-* Fixed a bug in the first derivative of "flux_p_E" for HELENA: factor 2pi is now taken into account.
+* Fixed a bug in the first derivative of 'flux_p_E' for HELENA: factor 2pi is now taken into account.
-* Changed the storage convention for "PV_int" and "KV_int".
+* Changed the storage convention for 'PV_int' and 'KV_int'.
-* Generalized and automatized the "calc_deriv" routines and put them in "grid_utilities"; They can take any order and precision now.
+* Generalized and automatized the 'calc_deriv' routines and put them in 'grid_utilities'; They can take any order and precision now.
-* Cleaned up "calc_flux_q".
+* Cleaned up 'calc_flux_q'.
 * Split HELENA in HELENA_ops and HELENA_vars.
 * Added interpolation capability similar to the derivation capability.
-* Both interpolation and derivation use "apply_disc" to apply the discretization operator.
+* Both interpolation and derivation use 'apply_disc' to apply the discretization operator.
-* "interp_fun" is still available to be used only when the interpolations are not repetitive and linear interpolation suffices.
+* 'interp_fun' is still available to be used only when the interpolations are not repetitive and linear interpolation suffices.

 ## 1.09:
 * FIRST VERSION THAT WORKS FOR AXISYMMETRIC VMEC.
 However, post-processing is not working well, and comparision with HELENA not yet perfect.
-* Normalization factors "R_0", "B_0", "pres_0", "psi_0" can now be user-provided, just like "rho_0", but NO checking for consistency!
+* Normalization factors 'R_0', 'B_0', 'pres_0', 'psi_0' can now be user-provided, just like 'rho_0', but NO checking for consistency!
-* Fixed a bug in "calc_interp_data" where the bounds of "x" were not respected.
+* Fixed a bug in 'calc_interp_data' where the bounds of 'x' were not respected.
 * Fixed bug in Post-processing for VMEC input where the plot output is calculated.
-* Removed "test_Dg_E" as it does not make sense: In general the equilibrium grid is not straight.
+* Removed 'test_Dg_E' as it does not make sense: In general the equilibrium grid is not straight.
-* Removed the "repack" routine and started using the natural VMEC structure.
+* Removed the 'repack' routine and started using the natural VMEC structure.
 * Fixed an error in the testing of B where only components in equilibrium coordinates were not properly translated to flux coordinates.
-* The structure of "SLEPC_ops" has been slightly rewritten for the future accomodation of shell matrices.
+* The structure of 'SLEPC_ops' has been slightly rewritten for the future accomodation of shell matrices.
-* Fixed bug in "calc_U" where the part ~ n_frac was not used in the calculation of DU_1 and DU_2, as well as some erroneous indices.
+* Fixed bug in 'calc_U' where the part ~ n_frac was not used in the calculation of DU_1 and DU_2, as well as some erroneous indices.
-* Moved some of the routines from "calc_eq" to "calc_met".
+* Moved some of the routines from 'calc_eq' to 'calc_met'.
 In fact, these routine structures should be rethought, possibly merged.

 ## 1.10:
 * VMEC IS NOT WORKING WELL YET.
-* Added restart functionality within PB3D using "rich_restart_lvl" to enable for Richardson extrapolation to continue (2...max_it_rich) or to skip the pre-perturbation phase (1).
+* Added restart functionality within PB3D using 'rich_restart_lvl' to enable for Richardson extrapolation to continue (2...max_it_rich) or to skip the pre-perturbation phase (1).
 If it is 0, no restart is done.
 * The broadcast routines now only pass user options.
 All the rest is handled by HDF5 output and input.
 * Fixed confusion about the normalization: Now HELENA uses MISHKA normalization by default.
 * The miscellaneous output variables are merged with the input output variables, i.e. output variables due to the input of equilibrium code.
 * The system of reading and then reconstructing variables has been replaced by a direct one.
-"PB3D_vars" ceased to exist.
+'PB3D_vars' ceased to exist.
-* Split "rich" module in two parts: "rich_vars" and "rich_ops".
+* Split 'rich' module in two parts: 'rich_vars' and 'rich_ops'.
-* The deallocation of equilibrium input (VMEC or HELENA) now happens through "dealloc_in".
+* The deallocation of equilibrium input (VMEC or HELENA) now happens through 'dealloc_in'.
 * Standardized the outline of driver routines, by making them start by reconstructing the necessary PB3D output and finish by deallocating.

 ## 1.11:
 * Bug fixed: The input phase now passes on a trimmed range.
-The "calc_norm_range" routine has been extended accordingly.
+The 'calc_norm_range' routine has been extended accordingly.
-* "misc_eq", "misc_eq_V" and "misc_eq_H" have been renamed to "misc_in", "misc_in_V" and "misc_in_H". "n_r_in" has been added.
+* 'misc_eq', 'misc_eq_V' and 'misc_eq_H' have been renamed to 'misc_in', 'misc_in_V' and 'misc_in_H'. 'n_r_in' has been added.
-* "max_flux" now only refers to the maximum flux in the coordinate system used (i.e. poloidal or toroidal).
+* 'max_flux' now only refers to the maximum flux in the coordinate system used (i.e. poloidal or toroidal).
-* Fixed a bug in "calc_res_surf" where instead of the rotational transform the safety factor was used.
+* Fixed a bug in 'calc_res_surf' where instead of the rotational transform the safety factor was used.
-* "flux_p_V" and "Dflux_p_V" are now calculated inside "read_VMEC" as the full input grid is needed.
+* 'flux_p_V' and 'Dflux_p_V' are now calculated inside 'read_VMEC' as the full input grid is needed.
-* "calc_XYZ" now requires the equilibrium grid for the routine to know how the input variables are tabulated.
+* 'calc_XYZ' now requires the equilibrium grid for the routine to know how the input variables are tabulated.
-* "coord_E2F" and "coord_F2E" do not need the equilibrium variables any more.
-Also, "calc_loc_r" has been deleted.
+* 'coord_E2F' and 'coord_F2E' do not need the equilibrium variables any more.
+Also, 'calc_loc_r' has been deleted.
-* VMEC now also uses magnetic field on axis as normalization, saved in "B_0_V" in VMEC.
+* VMEC now also uses magnetic field on axis as normalization, saved in 'B_0_V' in VMEC.

 ## 1.12:
 * VMEC IS WORKING AND HAS BEEN TESTED FOR AXISYMMETRIC CBM18A.
 * HOWEVER, THE PROCESS OF CHANGING RICHARDSON EXTRAPOLATION IS NOT COMPLETED YET.
-* "eq_type" and "met_type" have been merged and split differently again in flux equilibrium variables and metric equilibrium variables.
+* 'eq_type' and 'met_type' have been merged and split differently again in flux equilibrium variables and metric equilibrium variables.
-* "eq_ops" and "met_ops" have been merged and some routines have been split off in "eq_utilities".
+* 'eq_ops' and 'met_ops' have been merged and some routines have been split off in 'eq_utilities'.
-* "interp_HEL_on_grid" interpolates metric equilibrium variables only, though flux equilibrium variables are needed to do it.
+* 'interp_HEL_on_grid' interpolates metric equilibrium variables only, though flux equilibrium variables are needed to do it.
-* "calc_flux_q" has been absorbed in "calc_eq_1".
+* 'calc_flux_q' has been absorbed in 'calc_eq_1'.
-* Moved "print_output_in" and "read_eq" to input_ops and "dealloc_in" to input_utilities.
+* Moved 'print_output_in' and 'read_eq' to input_ops and 'dealloc_in' to input_utilities.
-* "rich_restart_lvl" now can take on values 1..max_lvl_rich, not 0.
+* 'rich_restart_lvl' now can take on values 1..max_lvl_rich, not 0.
 * Streamlined output from reconstruct_PB3D routines.

 ## 1.13:
 * X_2 now holds only 6 variables, and is reused for the field-averaged variables as well.
 * Got rid of unnecessary and cluttering default case selection for variables that are checked in initialization.
 * Print_output routines need data set names provided, similar for reconstruction.
-* Now shell commands are saved in a log file that can be run afterwards, which is useful in combination with "--no_execute_command_line".
+* Now shell commands are saved in a log file that can be run afterwards, which is useful in combination with '--no_execute_command_line'.
-* "rich_info_short" now always returns the Richardson level in the output.
+* 'rich_info_short' now always returns the Richardson level in the output.
-* Fixed bug in "find_max_lvl_rich" where groups were not properly closed.
+* Fixed bug in 'find_max_lvl_rich' where groups were not properly closed.

 ## 1.14:
 * BOTH VMEC AND HELENA WORK FINE WITH RICHARDSON EXTRAPOLATION
 * Passing the Richardson level to be used in the data name for HDF5 output is now done using an optional integer.
-* "rich_info_short" has been removed.
+* 'rich_info_short' has been removed.
-* For VMEC, variables saved in HDF5 from different levels are now combined correctly in the reconstruct_PB3D routines through "tot_rich".
+* For VMEC, variables saved in HDF5 from different levels are now combined correctly in the reconstruct_PB3D routines through 'tot_rich'.
-* "tol_SLEPC" is now an array to be passed for every Richardson level, or is set intelligently by default.
+* 'tol_SLEPC' is now an array to be passed for every Richardson level, or is set intelligently by default.
 * The guess for different Richardson levels is set correctly again, keeping in mind that every level has the same nr. of normal points.
-* Migrated away completely from "interp_fun".
-The functionality is coverd by "setup_interp_data" and "apply_disc".
+* Migrated away completely from 'interp_fun'.
+The functionality is coverd by 'setup_interp_data' and 'apply_disc'.
 * The user can now provide the default relaxation factor for Newton-Rhapson.
 * Tweaked the calculation of magnetic field lines to make it faster
 * HDF5 datasets can be overwritten when Richardson restart is used.